fuxs/agent-tutorial/adk_tutorial01.md

 ### Open the code in the Editor

-Execute the following command to open the code in the editor:
+Execute the following command in your Cloud Shell
+<walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon> to open the code
+in the editor:

 ```sh
 cloudshell ws .
 ```

+__Tip__: Click the copy button on the side of the code box to paste the command in the Cloud Shell terminal to run it.

 ### Activate APIs